daviddkwok/singapore-bank-analytics/README.md

 # Singapore Bank Analytics

-A PostgreSQL project using simulated banking data to practice SQL and relational database concepts.
+A PostgreSQL and Python project using simulated banking data to practise SQL, relational database concepts and data analysis with pandas.

 The database contains customer, account and transaction data.
-I used SQL to analyse customer balances, transaction activity and account usage.
+I used SQL and Python/pandas to analyse customer balances, transaction activity and account usage.

 ## Database Structure